New Year in Marbella’s Orange Square

 Properties in the Old Town

-Charming 3-bedroom duplex penthouse with a tourist license located in Marbella's Old Town
+Impeccable one-bedroom apartment with a tourist license in Marbella's old town

-Modern renovated 2-bedroom apartment by the sea in the center of Marbella
+Bright 2-bedroom penthouse in the heart of Marbella

 - 2 beds